-- Provide, to the best of your knowledge, accurate information about your current medical problems, previous illnesses, medications, visits to hospital, allergies and other matters relating to your state of health, in order to help our staff care for you - Ask staff for a clear explanation of treatments, tests and medications recommended for your care and let them know immediately if you do not understand instructions or advice given to you - Discuss any worries or concerns with a relevant member of staff - Inform staff if you intend to leave the ward or hospital grounds - Be courteous and considerate to other patients and to hospital staff - NOT exhibit aggressive or violent behaviour towards staff, other patients or visitors.
-It will not be tolerated - Observe the hospital's 'No Smoking' rule - please do not smoke on hospital grounds
+- Provide, to the best of your knowledge, accurate information about your current medical problems, previous illnesses, medications, visits to hospital, allergies and other matters relating to your state of health, in order to help our staff care for you. - Ask staff for a clear explanation of treatments, tests and medications recommended for your care and let them know immediately if you do not understand instructions or advice given to you. - Discuss any worries or concerns with a relevant member of staff. - Inform staff if you intend to leave the ward or hospital grounds. - Be courteous and considerate to other patients and to hospital staff.

-- Ask your relatives and friends to visit in small groups, preferably no more than three people at a time - Be aware that overnight stay for family members is only permitted after prior discussion to allow for the allocation of appropriate rooms - Keep the volume of radio and television sets to a minimum and, where possible, use earphones - Ensure children are supervised at all times - Avoid the use of mobile phones and if necessary, keep on 'silent' mode
+- NOT exhibit aggressive or violent behaviour towards staff, other patients or visitors.
+It will not be tolerated. - Observe the hospital's 'No Smoking' rule - there are designated smoking areas outside the hospital should you need to smoke. - Ask your relatives and friends to visit in small groups, preferably no more than three people at a time. - Be aware that overnight stay for family members is only permitted after prior discussion to allow for the allocation of appropriate rooms. - Keep the volume of radio and television sets to a minimum and, where possible, use earphones. - Ensure children are supervised at all times. - Avoid the use of mobile phones and if necessary, keep on 'silent' mode.